-More than 75 percent of the national population lives below the poverty line, and the extent of poverty is even more severe among the rural and indigenous populations.
-In 1989, about 93 percent of the indigenous population in Guatemala were living in poverty.
+More than 50 percent of the population lives below the poverty line, and the extent of poverty is even more severe among the rural and indigenous populations.
+According to the World Bank, 90 percent of the indigenous population in Guatemala lives in poverty.

 Our specific destination is a small town named San Juan La Laguna which sits on the shore of breathtaking Atitlan Lake.
 We will also have the opportunity to visit other cities on the way to and from San Juan, including Panajachel and the former capital of Guatemala, Antigua.
 It is possible that we may also have the opportunity to visit the ancient ruins of Iximiche or climb the Pacaya Volcano.
 Although Atitlan Lake is a popular tourist destination, San Juan has managed to hold on to its small town feel and community values.
 While in San Juan, we will partner with a Christian elementary school, Nuevo Amanecer, and the neighborhood church, San Juan Bautista.

 We are traveling to Guatemala with the assistance of Covenant Merge Ministries.
 Merge Ministries has been in existence for over a decade and they have assisted thousands of people from the United States in their service travel to Latin America.
 They provide facilitators, translators, food preparation, tools, pre-trip planning and everything else we need for a good immersion experience.